tehgreatdoge/SGDN/SPEC-V1.md

 }
 ```
 - version: 1, The current version
-- direction: "client", Specifies that this is serverbound
+- direction: "server", Specifies that this is serverbound
 ## Response
 ```json
 {